teydor/Cozy-Corner/content/questions.md

 {{< /accordion-item >}}

-{{< accordion-item title="Can germans and non-students come too?" heading="headingThree" target="collapseThree" parent="questionsAccordion" >}}
+{{< accordion-item title="Can Germans and non-students come too?" heading="headingThree" target="collapseThree" parent="questionsAccordion" >}}

 **Yes!**

-As long as you speak English during the group and in need support of fellow queer people – you are welcome here! :)
+As long as you speak English during the group and are in need support of fellow queer people – you are welcome here! :)

 {{< /accordion-item >}}